HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Control Registers

 The **control registers** hold information about the processor configuration as well as data needed for the current execution.
 There are 32 control registers.
-Examples are the return link address, protection ID values, the current trap handling information, or the interrupt mask.
+Examples are the shift amount register, protection ID values, the current trap handling information, or the interrupt mask.

 | CR | Name | Purpose |
 |:---|:---|:---|